Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 ### 2.3 Fork Repo To Your Profile

 Your GitHub Codespaces is running on the _original_ Azure Samples repo for this sample.
-Let's fork this now, so we have a personal copy to modify and reviist.
-We will use the GitHub CLI to complete this in just a few quick steps!
+We'll fork this to get a personal copy we can modify and revisit later.
+Let's use the GitHub CLI to do this!

-1. Open the VS Code terminal and run this command to verify the GitHub CLI is installed.
+1. Run this command in the terminal to authenticate using the GitHub CLI.

     ```bash title=""
-    gh --version
-    ```

-1. Next, run this command to authenticate with GitHub, with scope set to allow fork actions.

-    ```bash title=""
     GITHUB_TOKEN="" gh auth login --hostname github.com --git-protocol https --web --scopes workflow
     ```

-    The command ensures we complete the auth workflow from the web browser using the Git protocol over a secure HTTPS connection, and scope limited to workflow actions.
-Using an empty GITHUB_TOKEN ensure we don't use an existing token with broader scope.
+    The command ensures we complete auth flow from a web broaser using the Git protocol over a secure HTTPS connection with scope limited to workflow actions.
+By using an empty GITHUB_TOKEN, we ensure that we don't accidentally use an existing token with broader scope.
+Expand the sections below to see screenshots from each step, for reference.

-1. Follow the prompts to complete auth flow.
-(Expand the sections below for an example)

     ??? task "1.
 Complete Device Activation flow"